Assessing Health Literacy in Patients With HF

 A new tool to assess all domains of health literacy, specifically in patients with HF, is valid and reliable.
 The results of this study are consistent with the direction of association between HF and health literacy while expanding upon the impact that all three domains of health literacy have on self-care efficacy of patients with HF.

 There is growing recognition of the impact of health literacy on the efficacy of self-care in many populations.
 As the population of patients with HF continues to grow, it is essential that we, as a cardiovascular team, understand our patients’ health literacy in order to individualize our interventions.
 This tool has the potential to improve our ability to assess our patients and promote truly patient-centered care.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Congenital Heart Disease, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Congenital Heart Disease, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure